Ahmed90-DevOps/Building-kuberents-cluster/README.md

 # Installation:
-Use the below command on your Ansible server after you edit the hosts file to suit your physical setup.
+Use the below command on your Ansible server.
-- Linux OS:
+- Linux OS (Centos7):
+-
-- ansible-playbook installing_K8s.yml
+- From the same directory you store the playbook Run >>> ansible-playbook installing_K8s.yml